digiltd/oh-rtd-test/CometVisu.md

 ## Installation

-* Copy the addon org.openhab.io.cv*.jar to the openHAB addon folder
+* Copy the addon org.openhab.io.cv*.jar from the [addon packet](http://www.openhab.org/downloads.html) to the openHAB addon folder
-* Then just extract the "release" folder (the one which contains the index.html file) of the downloaded CometVisu archive in openHAB´s webapps folder and rename it to, e.g. cometVISU.
+* Then just extract the "release" folder (the one which contains the index.html file) of the [downloaded CometVisu archive](https://github.com/CometVisu/CometVisu/releases) in openHAB's webapps folder and rename it to, e.g. cometVISU.

 ## Configuration
 If you don´t use the given example below, please make sure that you correctly configure openHAB as backend in the CometVisu-Config by adding `backend="oh"` to the root pages-element.